cpage-pivotal/tanzu-deploy-action/README.md

 * `space:` Enter the name of the Tanzu Platform space where you will be publishing ([Docs](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/getting-started-create-app-envmt.html#create-a-space-in-your-project))

 **(Optional)** If you have a custom build plan set up in your target project, you can uncomment and set the `buildPlanSource` field.
 This can be used to perform post-build steps like [automatically generating and HTTPRoute](https://github.com/warroyo/custom-http-route-task/tree/main).
+**(Optional)** If you are building a Java application, and want to override the JVM version used by the Java buildpack, you can uncomment and set the `javaVersion` field.

 ### Run the workflow